-Today we’re going to expand on some of the past content we’ve looked at surrounding Social Media Marketing.
+Today we’re going to expand on some of the past content we’ve looked at surrounding social media and specifically Facebook Marketing.
 While it’s easy to talk about using social media in the abstract, it’s another thing entirely to actually get in there and use the darn thing!
 I’ve heard from a few people following some of our broad guidelines for using social media that they want more detail, more specific instructions to help them make the most of their marketing plan.
 Well, we can do that!

 Of all the social media platforms available, Facebook is far and away the biggest and most important.
 You’ll reach a tremendous range of potential readers, from friends and family to readers from the other side of the world!
 Rather than trying to get into the weeds with multiple platforms, we’re going to do something a little different.